Games Genie

 Classic RTS remastered for modern play—still runs on ancient hardware

 Age of Empires II: DE gives low-end players a deep RTS with modernized online play.
-It scales reliably to integrated graphics at 1080p low/medium, staying smooth for most of a match with only occasional late-game dips in large team battles.
+It scales reliably to integrated graphics at 1080p low/medium, staying smooth for most of a 30–45 minute match—though large team games (3v3, 4v4) can see noticeable late-game frame dips on weaker CPUs.
 A long-standing ranked ladder, strong tournament scene, and deterministic netcode keep competition smooth and fair.
-While not the lightest game here, its balance of visual clarity, performance, and strategic depth makes it an excellent fit for older hardware, especially for 1v1 fans who want consistent match quality.
+The install sits around 30GB, which can be a real constraint on older 256GB SSDs.
+That said, for 1v1 ranked on older hardware, it's the most strategically deep option on this list by a wide margin.

 Our Rating